fflegacy/fflegacy/README.md

 ## Data Format

 Data is kept in a CSV format so it can be used by everyone, including those who think writing code is for nerds.
-CSVs are prepended with the season year they are for, and are currently kept in the `seasons` directory.
+CSVs are kept in the `seasons` directory and organized further by week if necessary.
 If there ends up being data that is not season-specific, we can find another directory for it.

 Raw JSON data will be kept in the `yql` directory.
 Any scripts that are written will be kept in the `scripts` directory.
 If you'd like to contribute, make